TimSC/PyFeatureTrack/README.rst

 scikit-learn
 ============

-An implementation of the Kanade-Lucas-Tomasi feature tracker.
+A python implementation of the Kanade-Lucas-Tomasi feature tracker.

 Ported from the KLT C library by Stan Birchfield and Thorsten Thormaehlen, Version 1.3.4. http://www.ces.clemson.edu/~stb/klt